 It makes absolute sense, doesn’t it?

 In a New Zealand chatbots market that is still … um … * cue crickets * … Jam threw herself into chatbot scripting, and development, with the support of a home-based team.
-She also paired up with AI chatbots developer, Ako.ai, and launched her own brand of chatbots fine tuning.
+She also paired up with AI chatbots developer, Ako.ai.
+She launched her own brand of chatbots fine tuning.

 While developers created the form and function, the basic flow, it was Jam’s specialisation to oversee the conversations.
 Nuance, idioms; humour, even cultural, gender and contextual sensitivity.

-She also designed the conversational flow – what is the most natural, intuitive progression?
-When will media – video, images, even emojis – evoke the best response for engagement and user satisfaction?
-When does the bot flow need to be handed to a human instead?
+Her chatbot design focused on the conversation – what is the most natural, intuitive progression?
+When will media – video, images, even emojis – evoke the best response?
+When does the chatbot flow need to be handed to a human instead?

 These elements are about more than how a chatbot works.
-This is about how it feels, how people interact with the chatbot – its likeability – and as Jam will tell you, as she learned in the call centres, as she has seen throughout her career, it’s how people feel about the conversation that really has the lasting impact.
+They’re about how it feels, how people interact with the chatbot.
+Its likeability.
+And as Jam will tell you, as she learned in the call centres, as she has seen throughout her career, it’s how people feel about the conversation that really has the lasting impact.

 And of course, that got her noticed.
 Again:

-Based on her knowledge of one of the world’s leading chatbot platforms, Manychat, Jam qualified Conversologie as Manychat Agency Partner, giving her company the seal of approval to develop and tune chatbots for Manychat users.
+Based on her knowledge of one of the world’s leading chatbot platforms, Manychat, Jam qualified as Manychat Agency Partner.
+They gave Conversologie the seal of approval to design and tune chatbots for Manychat users.

 Opening Up the Jam Factory

 New technologies, how they connect with people, and how people use them.
-From pagers to artificial intelligence generating intimate conversations, this is Jam’s jam.
+From pagers, to chatbot design, this is Jam’s jam.
 So to speak.

 The future of Conversologie?

-From what I can see, through Jam Mayer’s vision, Conversologie will stay ahead of the pack, exploring and experimenting and breaking new ground, while others follow the trail that has already been cut.
+From what I can see, through Jam Mayer’s vision, Conversologie will stay ahead of the pack.
+It will keep exploring and experimenting and breaking new ground, while others follow the trail that has already been cut.

 Jam reflected on this.
 “I don’t know why I always need to be ahead, or the first.
 But that’s like the art and science – that’s why Conversologie is so freaking … ‘me.’”